 The Ramey-Romstad Scholarship was established anonymously in 1991 by a UCD graduate to honor the inspiration provided by civil engineering professors Dr. Melvin Ramey and Dr. Karl Romstad.
 The scholarship is restricted to needy freshmen in the College of Engineering who are Chinese-American.

 Risken Endowment Fund Award

-Established in 2008, Philip and Jennifer Risken created this scholarship to encourage student to study alternative forms of energy, including but not limited to wind energy, photovoltaic technology and biofuel development and use, strategies that can be expected to have positive consequences for the environment.
+Established in 2008, Philip and Jennifer Risken created this scholarship to encourage students to study alternative forms of energy, including but not limited to wind energy, photovoltaic technology, and biofuel development and use, strategies that can be expected to have positive consequences for the environment.
 It is restricted to students in the College of Engineering.

 Robert Wiley Ross

 Robert Wiley Ross (B.S.
 Civil Engineering, 1982) and his wife, Greta Breedlove Ross, were killed in a tragic accident a few months after their wedding in 1985.
 They had met as UCD students through the Cal Aggie Square Dance Club.
 At the time of their death, Robert was completing work on his Master’s Degree in civil engineering and Greta was completing her Baccalaureate Degree in Animal Science.
 This scholarship was created by their parents, family, and friends and is restricted to senior civil engineering majors.